builtbybel/patchfluent/README.md

 ## How-to

 **Before running this app you should turn off automatic updates installation (not a requirement)**.
-This could be done via Group Policy Object Editor MMC snap-in or via the Patchfluent UI by enabling the option **Automatic updates**
+This could be done via Group Policy Object Editor MMC snap-in or via the Patchfluent UI by setting the option **Automatic updates off**

 ## Download